Chart Color Schemes

 Coomera's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Coomera, with younger age groups having a very low prevalence of common health conditions.
+Health outcomes data shows excellent results across Coomera, with younger cohorts having particularly low prevalence of common health conditions.
+Approximately 51% (~12,341 people) have private health cover, compared to 53.3% in the rest of Queensland.

 Frequently Asked Questions - Health